Tiny-Home-Consulting/Dependiject/README.md

 ## Example Projects

-There are two examples provided:
+There are three examples provided:
 - an [iOS 13 project][5] that uses SwiftUI for the Views but still requires the UIKit lifecycle;
-- an [iOS 14+ project][6] that can use the SwiftUI lifecycle.
+- an [iOS 14 project][6] that can use the SwiftUI lifecycle, and is compiled in Swift 5 mode;
+- an [iOS 18 project][10] that is compiled in Swift 6 mode.

 ## Documentation